-1. Describe how the state's demonstration goals are translated into quantifiable targets for improvement, so that the performance of the demonstration in achieving these targets could be measured.
+- 1. Identify the state's hypotheses about the outcomes of the demonstration, and discuss how the evaluation questions align with the hypotheses and the goals of the demonstration. - 2.
+Address how the hypotheses and research questions promote the objectives of Titles XIX and XXI. - 3.
+Describe how the state's demonstration goals are translated into quantifiable targets for improvement, so that the performance of the demonstration in achieving these targets can be measured.

-- 2. Include a Driver Diagram to visually aid readers in understanding the rationale behind the cause and effect of the variants behind the demonstration features and intended outcomes.
-A driver diagram is a particularly effective modeling tool when working to improve health and health care through specific interventions.
-The diagram includes information about the goal of the demonstration, and the features of the demonstration.
-A driver diagram depicts the relationship between the aim, the primary drivers that contribute directly to achieving the aim, and the secondary drivers that are necessary to achieve the primary drivers for the demonstration.
-For an example and more information on driver diagrams: - https://innovation.cms.gov/files/x/hciatwoaimsdrvrs.pdf - 3.
-Identify the state's hypotheses about the outcomes of the demonstration: - 4.
-Discuss how the evaluation questions align with the hypotheses and the goals of the demonstration; - 5.
-Address how the research questions / hypotheses of this demonstration promote the objectives of Titles XIX and/or XXI. - C. Methodology In this section, the state is to describe in detail the proposed research methodology.

-The focus is on showing that the evaluation meets the prevailing standards of scientific and academic rigor, and the results are statistically valid and reliable, and that where appropriate it builds upon other published research (use references).
+- 4. Include a Logic Model or Driver Diagram to visually aid readers in understanding the rationale behind the cause and effect of the variants behind the demonstration features and intended outcomes.
+A driver diagram, which includes information about the goals and features of the demonstration, is a particularly effective modeling tool when working to improve health and health care through specific interventions.
+A driver diagram depicts the relationship between the goal, the primary drivers that contribute directly to achieving the goal, and the secondary drivers that are necessary to achieve the primary drivers for the demonstration.
+For an example and more information on driver diagrams: https://innovation.cms.gov/files/x/hciatwoaimsdrvrs.pdf. - 5.
+Include implementation evaluation questions to inform the state's crafting and selection of testable hypotheses and research questions for the demonstration's outcome and impact evaluations and provide context for interpreting the findings.
+Implementation evaluation research questions can focus on barriers, facilitators, beneficiary and provider experience with the demonstration, the extent to which demonstration components were implemented as planned, and the extent to which implementation of demonstration components varied by setting. - C. Methodology In this section, the state is to describe in detail the proposed research methodology.
+The focus is on showing that the evaluation meets the prevailing standards of scientific and academic rigor, that the results are statistically valid and reliable, and that it builds upon other published research, using references where appropriate.
+The evaluation approach should also consider principles of equitable evaluations, and involve partners such as community groups, beneficiaries, health plans, health care providers, social service agencies and providers, and others impacted by the demonstration who understand the cultural context in developing an evaluation approach.
+The state's Request for Proposal for an independent evaluator, for example, could encourage research teams to partner with impacted groups.

-This section provides the evidence that the demonstration evaluation will use the best available data; reports on, controls for, and makes appropriate adjustments for the limitations of the data and their effects on results; and discusses the generalizability of results.
-This section should provide enough transparency to explain what will be measured and how.
+This section also provides evidence that the demonstration evaluation will use the best available data.
+The state should report on, control for, and make appropriate adjustments for the limitations of the data and their effects on results, and discuss the generalizability of results.
+This section should provide enough transparency to explain what will be measured and how, in sufficient detail so that another party could replicate the results.
+Table A below is an example of how the state might want to articulate the analytic methods for each research question and measure.

 Specifically, this section establishes:

-- 1) Evaluation Design Provide information on how the evaluation will be designed.
-For example, will the evaluation utilize a pre/post comparison?
-A post-only assessment?
-Will a comparison group be included? - 2) Target and Comparison Populations Describe the characteristics of the target and comparison populations, to include the inclusion and exclusion criteria.
+- 1. Methodological Design Provide information on how the evaluation will be designed.
+For example, whether the evaluation will utilize pre/post data comparisons, pre-test or post-test only assessments.
+If qualitative analysis methods will be used, they must be described in detail. - 2.
+Focus and Comparison Populations Describe the characteristics of the focus and comparison populations, incorporating the inclusion and exclusion criteria.
 Include information about the level of analysis (beneficiary, provider, or program level), and if populations will be stratified into subgroups.

-Additionally discuss the sampling methodology for the populations, as well as support that a statistically reliable sample size is available.
+Additionally, discuss the sampling methodology for the populations, as well as support that a statistically reliable sample size is available.